madduci/development-environments/docker-templates/base/cpp/README.md

 # Docker C++ Templates

-The C++ images are based on Ubuntu and Alpine Linux, using different compilers:
+The C++ images are based on Ubuntu Linux, using different compilers:

 * gcc
 * mingw